w3f/polkadot-wiki/docs/learn/learn-nft-projects.md

 ## [KodaDot](https://kodadot.xyz)

-[KodaDot](https://kodadot.xyz) is an open-source NFT marketplace that operates on the Dotsama (Kusama/Polkadot) network, striving to aggregate various NFT standards (Kusama, RMRK, Statemine, Basilisk, etc.) in the Dotsama ecosystem, enhancing user experience by abstracting these standards.
+[KodaDot](https://kodadot.xyz) is an open-source NFT marketplace that operates on the Dotsama (Kusama/Polkadot) network, striving to aggregate various NFT standards (Kusama, RMRK, Asset Hub, Basilisk, etc.) in the Dotsama ecosystem, enhancing user experience by abstracting these standards.

 KodaDot's strength lies in its commitment to open-source collaboration.
 It has transformed into a